Article Updated on: 21st March 2025

 Safety disadvantages are:

-What are the different types of key fobs?
+What are the Different Types of Key Fobs?

 Passive vs. Active Key Fobs

 Passive key fobs grant access without pressing any buttons.
-They work only close to the access point, such as by “tapping” it at the proximity reader.
-Active key fobs are battery-powered and send signals longer distances (up to 100 feet) using the same technology as a remote car key with lock/unlock buttons.
+They work only when they’re close to the access point, such as by “tapping” it at the proximity reader.
+Active key fobs are battery-powered and send signals over longer distances (up to 100 feet) using the same technology as a remote car key with lock/unlock buttons.
 They necessitate user intervention by physically pressing a button on the fob to unlock the access point.

 Unencrypted vs. Encrypted Key Fobs